Boxelder Bug Facts, Identification and Control

 Species: Boisea trivittata

-Color: Black or dark grey wing covers, upper body, legs, and antennae, with three bright red or orange striped markings running along the head, body, and wing tips in a vaguely ‘X’-shaped pattern.
+Color: Black wing covers, upper body, legs, and antennae, with three bright red or orange striped markings running along the head, body, and wing tips in a vaguely ‘X’-shaped pattern.
 Red or orange lower body beneath wing covers.

 Boxelders primarily feed on the seeds of boxelder trees, though they can also suck the sap out of the trees’ leaves and twigs.
 Only female boxelder trees produce the winged seed pods commonly associated with boxelder trees, so most large boxelder populations gather around them during feeding season.